Nicest One Left? 1962 Plymouth Fury

 1. Steve R

 The length of time in market emphasizes the lack of interest.
 Sellers don’t set value, buyers do, there probably isn’t enough interest in the car to get anywhere close to the asking price.
-It’s sad, but a reminder, unless you expect to keep a car forever, you have to take what you could reasonably expect a car to sell for then you either partake a restoration or determine an asking price.
-Even if was a 2 door as the only change, it would be hard pressed to sell without a steep discount.
+It’s sad, but a reminder, unless you expect to keep a car forever, you have to take into consideration what you could reasonably expect a car to sell for when you either partake in a restoration and/or setting an asking price.
+Even if was a 2 door as the only change, it would probably be hard pressed to sell without a steep discount.

 Steve R